SDXL 2.0 LoRA: 50-300 MB Adapters on 12 GB VRAM

 --save_to /output/merged/my_style_sdxl.safetensors \

---sdxlThe --ratios 0.8 flag sets the merge strength.
-It’s the same as using the LoRA at 0.8 scale at inference time.
-The cost of merging versus keeping the LoRA separate is loss of flex.
-A merged checkpoint can’t be unloaded at runtime, and you can’t stack it with other LoRAs through the standard adapter API.
+--sdxlThe --ratios 0.8 flag sets merge strength, the same as running the LoRA at 0.8 scale.
+The trade-off is flexibility: a merged checkpoint can’t be unloaded at runtime, and you can’t stack it with other LoRAs through the standard adapter API.

 Before you publish on CivitAI or Hugging Face, review the base model’s license.
-SDXL uses CreativeML Open RAIL-M, which allows commercial use as long as you obey its use rules (no CSAM, no content built to deceive through disinformation, etc.) and ship the license text when you redistribute.
+SDXL uses CreativeML Open RAIL-M, which allows commercial use as long as you obey its use rules (no CSAM, no content built to deceive through disinformation) and ship the license text when you redistribute.
 If you trained on a community checkpoint with its own terms, those apply on top.
-On CivitAI, the “type” tag (style LoRA, character LoRA, concept LoRA) shapes how the community finds your work.
-Accurate tagging and a clear trigger word in the description are the most important metadata calls.
+On CivitAI, accurate type tagging (style, character, concept) and a clear trigger word in the description are the metadata calls that matter most.

 Botmonster Tech